Expert-reviewed by Ashwini S.Kanade, Registered Dietician and Certified Diabetes Educator with 17 years of experience

 Dr. V. Mohan, Chairman at Dr. Mohan’s Diabetes Specialities Centre gives us 5 commitments that all people with diabetes can make, with a little bit of willpower and dedication.

-Start the new year with a promise to eat healthy.
+For the sake of your health, promise yourself that you will start eating healthy.
 Take a planned, organised approach towards this objective.

 There are several websites that assist you in preparing daily, weekly, and monthly meal plans.
 Then there are websites that already have meal plans in place, and all you have to do is order.